Jump to:

 When your student taps on it, they will be taken to a page like this:

-They need to enter their student code, and tap Start Test.
+They enter their student code and tap Next.

 Your student will play each word in the list.
 They can play the word as many times as they need to.
 They can also play a sentence that uses the word, to hear it in context.
-They will then spell the word.
+They will then spell the word into the “Spell here” box.

 Once they’ve done this for all the words on the list, they tap Submit your answers.
 They are taken to a grading page to see how well they did, that looks like this: